High Quality QCD Axion at Gravitational Wave Observatories

-Heavy QCD axion models are characterized by an extra contribution to the axion potential that is larger than and aligned with the contribution from QCD.
+{\bf The Heavy QCD Axion}---Heavy QCD axion models are characterized by an extra contribution to the axion potential that is larger than and aligned with the contribution from QCD.
 The zero temperature potential is